 Your users must use the copy of Version Manager that you configure to restrict project database creation.
 For this to happen, the users must perform a workstation install of Version Manager.
-Refer to the Serena PVCS Version Manager Installation Guide for detailed information about workstation installations.
+Refer to the Installation Guide for detailed information about workstation installations.

-When the creation of project databases is password restricted, the desktop client prompts users for a password when they select either Admin | Create Project Database or Edit | Copy with a project database selected.
-The case-sensitive password must be entered just as it was defined by the Administrator.
+When the creation of project databases is password restricted, the desktop client prompts users for a password after they complete the Create Project Database dialog box (Admin | Create Project Database) or if they copy a project database (Edit | Copy).
+The password must be entered exactly as it was defined; the password is case-sensitive.

-The Create a new project database check box is not visible to users in the Welcome to Serena ChangeMan Version Manager dialog box the first time they start Version Manager when the creation of project databases is password restricted.
+The Create a new project database check box is not visible to users in the Welcome to Version Manager dialog box the first time they start Version Manager when the creation of project databases is password restricted.